 Similarly, if your furnace or air conditioner needs replacement, a new energy-efficient unit may be a different size or have different power requirements, even though it provides the same output and capacity.
 This could mean electrical or structural modifications are needed to accommodate the new unit.
 In this case, a home warranty would cover the replacement air conditioner, but usually not the cost of any modifications needed for the new unit.

 In most situations, home warranties do not cover pre-existing conditions, such as a home system or appliance that was broken before the home warranty coverage began.
-Some plans purchased as part of a real estate transaction will protect you from unknown pre-existing conditions – if, when coverage begins, the defect wasn’t known or could not have been reasonably observed by looking at or operating the system or appliance.
+Some plans purchased as part of a real estate transaction will protect you from unknown pre-existing conditions – if, when the coverage begins, the defect wasn’t known or could not have been reasonably observed by looking at or operating the system or appliance.

 So what are examples of secondary damages that a home warranty doesn’t cover?
 For example, if your dishwasher breaks, a First American home warranty plan could cover repairing or replacing the appliance (primary damage).
 If the broken dishwasher causes your kitchen to flood, however, any water damage is considered “secondary damage.”
 The water damage would fall under the coverage of your homeowners insurance.

 Similarly, let’s say a leaking pipe or clogged toilet floods your second-story bathroom and causes water damage.
-A home warranty will cover fixing the leak or stoppage, but damage caused by the water, to things such as flooring and the first-story ceiling, would be covered by homeowners insurance.
+A home warranty will cover fixing the leak or stoppage, but the damage caused by the water, to things such as flooring and the first-story ceiling, would be covered by homeowners insurance.

 Home warranties also typically do not cover things such as: